y3dltd/Y3DCore/docs/DEVELOPMENT.md

 2. Add a header comment explaining the purpose and usage
 3. Implement proper error handling and database disconnection
 4. Update the `scripts/README.md` file if necessary

+## ShipStation Integration Notes

+### Updating Order Item Options

+Updating specific details of an order item in ShipStation (e.g., adding personalization options extracted from Amazon) requires using the `/orders/createorder` endpoint.
+This endpoint handles both creating new orders and updating existing ones.

+**Important:** Unlike some APIs where you send only the changed fields, ShipStation requires you to send back a payload that closely resembles the **entire order object** as you would fetch it from their API, with your modifications applied.
+Sending partial payloads or incorrect combinations of identifiers (`orderId`, `orderKey`) can lead to errors (like 500 "Import Key must be set" or 404 "Not Found") or silent failures (API returns 200 OK, but no changes are actually saved).

+The correct process, implemented in `src/lib/shipstation/api.ts` (`updateOrderItemOptions` function) and used by scripts like `src/scripts/populate-print-queue.ts`, is as follows:

+1.  **Fetch Full Order:** Before attempting an update, fetch the complete, current order details from ShipStation using the appropriate endpoint (e.g., `/orders/{shipstation_order_id}` or `/orders?orderNumber=...`).
+This provides the base object for the update.
+2.  **Prepare Updated Item Options:** Construct the array of `options` you want to set for the specific item (e.g., `[{ name: "Personalization", value: "..." }, { name: "Color", value: "..." }]`).
+3.  **Modify Items Array:** Create a _new_ array of order items based on the `items` array from the fetched order.
+Map through the original items:
+    - If an item matches the `lineItemKey` you want to update, return a copy of that item (`...item`) but replace its `options` property with the new options array prepared in step 2.
+    - If an item does not match, return it unchanged.
+4.  **Construct Full Payload:** Create the payload object for the POST request:
+    - Use the spread operator (`...`) on the **full fetched order object** obtained in step 1.
+This includes `orderId`, `orderKey`, addresses, status, dates, etc.
+    - Override the `items` property in the spread object with the **modified items array** created in step 3.
+5.  **Send Update Request:** Make a `POST` request to `/orders/createorder` with the fully constructed payload.

+This ensures ShipStation receives all the necessary context from the original order while applying the specific item option changes.

 ## Timezone Handling (From docs/timezone-handling.md)